Pingdom Check

 Our favorite birdwatching locations in Iceland

-Embarking on a birdwatching adventure in Iceland not only allows you to immerse yourself in the enchanting calls of countless avian residents, but is a chance to witness Iceland’s majestic landscapes, too.
-Some of our most cherished birdwatching hideaways include:
+Embarking on a birdwatching adventure in Iceland not only allows you to immerse yourself in the calls of countless avian residents, but is a chance to witness Iceland’s majestic landscapes, too.
+Some of our most beloved birdwatching hideaways include:

 Reykjavík Birds enjoy city life too, if Tjörnin pond and the wetlands of Vatnsmýri are any indication, so don’t let that urban setting fool you.
 From Arctic terns to greater scaup to whooper swans, you can expect to find an array of winged creatures sure to leave an indelible mark on your heart.
 No puffins, though!
 However, boat tours operate from Reykjavík and offer puffin-watching cruises around the nearby islands of Akurey and Lundey.